mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 ## What the Documentation Doesn't Emphasize

-One of the lessons I learned the hard way is that the structure of the inference table is not fixed.
+One of the lessons I learned the hard way is that the JSON written to the `response` column is not a fixed shape

 In practice, it varies based on three factors: